Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 Warranty

-The Bemer Group lists their full terms and conditions at the bottom of their official webpage, we recommend before making a purchase you read through the entirety to make sure you know what guarantees you’ll receive for your purchase.
+The Bemer Group links to their full terms and conditions at the bottom of their official webpage, to the Returns & Warranty Policy page.

-Warranty - What You Should Know
+What You Should Know about the Warranty

-The 3 year warranty includes the B.Box controller which is good to see as the B.Box is the mat controller & signal generator which is typically the most complex and expensive part of the system.
-The mat itself is a very simple construction of fabric and wire, not much at all which could fail or go wrong.
+The 3 year warranty includes the B.Box controller which is good to see as the B.Box is the mat controller & signal generator which is typically the most complex, expensive and prone to failure part of any PEMF system

 Some PEMF products offer a worse warranty period on the controller than the rest of the system and for the reason above it’s always important to consider the warranty on the controller.